General Overview of KARI’s Aboriginal Services

 Aboriginal people should experience culture as a living reality, bringing with it a sense of identity and confidence.

 Everyone deserves to be respected.
 At KARI we will speak openly, honestly, and always respectfully.

 On any professional issues that arise, we work together and speak with one voice.
 We will also seek out new community partnerships to achieve Aboriginal goals.

 Every day, we provide the best possible standards of service.

 Every day, we strive to be the benchmark provider of quality services to Aboriginal people.

 These values are expressed in KARI’s practical service standards, which are consistently benchmarked and measured.

-Our Board of Directors is made up of six individuals, each with their own vast range of knowledge and experience that will ensure KARI’s future growth and success for years to come.
+KARI Ltd and KARI Foundation Board of Directors are made up of six individuals, each with their own vast range of knowledge and experience that will ensure our future growth and community success for years to come.